lmfilman/e28/p2/README.md

 ## Pages summary
 * Home - describes the purpose of the app, and lets the user find a random recipe
-* List Recipes - lists all recipes, lets the user browse
+* List Recipes - lists all recipes, lets the user browse, filter by category, links to Show Recipe page
 * Show Recipe - displays details for a single recipe, including its ingredients, how many times it has been made, where the recipe can be found (if from book or website), etc.
-* Add a Recipe - user can create a new recipe which gets persisted to Firebase
+* Add a Recipe - user can create a new recipe

 ## SFC summary
 * App.vue - provides a wrapper for each page, provides navigation